BonjourWelt/ICP1_Pulpino/README.md

 These folders need to exist in the main project directory along side rtl.
 • Copy genus folder and genus.sh to main project folder

-• Open terminal in main project folder
+• Open terminal in GENUS project folder

 • From there run genus and source the script: